Generating Polygon Differences with the Clipper Transformer

 A common GIS operation is to overlay two (or more) polygons to subtract the area of one polygon from another.

 For example, you might have a polygon representing the outline of a town or city.
 You also have a dataset of polygons representing residential areas.
-By overlaying the two you can subtract one from the other to identify parts of the city that are not residential areas.
+By overlaying the two, you can subtract one from the other to identify non-residential areas of the city.

 Video